httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

-This document defines HTTP fields that support integrity checksums.
+This document defines HTTP fields that support integrity digests.
 The Representation-Digest field can be used for the integrity of HTTP representations.
 The Content-Digest field can be used for the integrity of HTTP message content.
 Want-Representation-Digest and Want-Content-Digest can be